dentarg/auth0-blog/_posts/2017-10-30-spring-5-embedded-tomcat-8-gradle-tutorial.markdown

 - 2017-04-28-incrementally-changing-your-database-with-java-and-flyway
 ---

 **TL;DR:** In this article, we are going to learn how to use Gradle to structure a Spring 5 project with Tomcat 8 embedded.
 We will start from an empty directory and will analyze each step needed to create an application that is distributed as an über/fat jar.
-[This GitHub repository](https://github.com/auth0-blog/embedded-spring-5) contains a branch called `complete` with the final code that we will have after following the steps describe here.
+[This GitHub repository](https://github.com/auth0-blog/embedded-spring-5) contains a branch called `complete` with the final code that we will have after following the steps described here.

 ## Why Spring

 [Spring](https://spring.io/) is [the most popular framework available for the Java platform](https://zeroturnaround.com/rebellabs/java-web-frameworks-index-by-rebellabs/).
 Developers using Spring can count on a huge, thriving community that is always ready to help.
 For example, [the framework contains more than 11k forks on GitHub](https://github.com/spring-projects/spring-framework) and [more than 120k questions asked on StackOverflow](https://stackoverflow.com/questions/tagged/spring) are related to it.
-Besides that, Spring provides an extense and up-to-date documentation that teaches the inner workings of the framework.
+Besides that, Spring provides extensive and up-to-date documentation that covers the inner workings of the framework.

 As such, when starting a new Java project, Spring is an option that **must** be considered.

-### Spring vs Spring Boot
+### Spring vs. Spring Boot

-In the past, Spring was known for being hard to setup and for depending on huge configuration files.
+In the past, Spring was known for being hard to set up and for depending on huge configuration files.
 This was not a big problem as most of the applications out there were [monoliths](https://en.wikipedia.org/wiki/Monolithic_application).
 This kind of application usually supports many different areas and solves a wide variety of problems inside companies.
 Therefore, it was quite common to know companies that had only one or two applications to support their daily operations.
-In scenarios like that, having these huge configuration files and a hard process to setup a new project was not a problem.
+In scenarios like that, having these huge configuration files and a hard process to set up a new project was not a problem.

-However, this paradigm is getting out dated.
-Nowadays, many companies around the world are relying more in the [microservices architecture and its benefits](https://auth0.com/blog/an-introduction-to-microservices-part-1/).
+However, this paradigm is getting outdated.
+Nowadays, many companies around the world are relying more on the [microservices architecture and its benefits](https://auth0.com/blog/an-introduction-to-microservices-part-1/).
 As this architecture relies on multiple applications, each one specialized on a particular subject, using a framework that is hard to setup was something that developers were starting to avoid.
 This is why the team responsible for Spring decided to create a new project called Spring Boot.

 As described in [the official site of the Spring Boot framework](https://projects.spring.io/spring-boot/), this framework makes it easy to create stand-alone, production-grade Spring based applications that "just run".
 They decided to take an opinionated view of the Spring platform and third-party libraries so we can get started with minimum work.

 ## Why Embedded Tomcat 8

 First of all, let's understand what _embedded_ means.
 For a long time, Java developers shipped their applications as `war` (Web ARchive) and `ear` (Enterprise ARchive) files.
-These files, after bundled, were deployed on application servers (like Tomcat, WildFly, WebSphere, etc) that were already up and running on production servers.
+These files, after bundled, were deployed on application servers (like Tomcat, WildFly, WebSphere, etc.) that were already up and running on production servers.
 For the last couple of years, developers around the world started changing this paradigm.
-Instead of shipping applications that had to be deployed on running servers, they started shipping applications that contains the server inside the bundle.
+Instead of shipping applications that had to be deployed on running servers, they started shipping applications that contain the server inside the bundle.
 That is, they started creating `jar` (Java ARchive) files that are executable and that starts the server programmatically.

 What triggered this change is that the new approach has many advantages.
 For example:

-1. To run a new instance of the application it is just a matter of executing a single command.
+1. To run a new instance of the application, it is just a matter of executing a single command.
 2. All dependencies of the application are declared explicitly in the application code.
 3. The responsibility for running the application isn’t spread across different teams.
 4. The application is guaranteed to be run in the correct server version, mitigating issues.

-Also, as this approach fits perfectly in the microservices architecture that is eating the software development world, it makes totally sense to embed application servers.
+Also, as this approach fits perfectly in the microservices architecture that is eating the software development world, it makes sense to embed application servers.
 That's why we will learn how to embed Tomcat 8, the most popular Java server, on Spring applications.

 ## Why Gradle

 When it comes to dependency management and build tools on Java projects, there are two mainstream solutions to choose from: [Gradle](https://gradle.org/) and [Maven](https://maven.apache.org/).
 Both solutions are supported by huge communities, are constantly being developed, and are stable and extensible.
 Besides that, both Maven and Gradle fetch dependencies on similar ways and from similar sources (usually from Maven repositories).
 In the end, choosing one solution or another is normally just a matter of taste or familiarity.
 There are certain [edge scenarios that one solution performs better than the other](https://www.journaldev.com/7971/gradle).
-However, on most cases, both solutions will attend all our needs.
+However, in most cases, both solutions will attend all our needs.

 In this article, we are going to use Gradle for one singular reason: brevity.
 Maven configuration files are usually too verbose (they are expressed on XML files).
 On the other hand, Gradle configuration files are expressed on [Groovy](http://groovy-lang.org/), a JVM dynamic programming language known for having a concise and tidy syntax.